 For example: audī– ‘hear’, dormī– ‘sleep’, invenī– ‘discover’

-For these, the present stem is often difficult to ascertain.
-For example, the present stem of esse ‘to be’ is probably just es-, but it is changed by the addition of various endings.
+For these, the present stem is more difficult to ascertain.
+For example, the present stem of esse ‘to be’ is probably just es-, without a vowel, but we find it changed by the addition of various endings.

 To the best of my knowledge, there is no single rule that determines which vowel each verb’s present stem uses; it seems random, but at least the present stem of a verb does not change.

 These groups may look familiar – they match up to the traditional four conjugations!
 Verbs that form the present stem with ā belong to the first conjugation, those with ē to the second, and so on.
 There is a good reason for this.
 The traditional conjugations were determined by a verb’s ending in the present infinitive (-āre, -ēre, -ere or -īre).
 Yet, the present infinitive itself is really a combination of the affix -re and the present stem.
 Therefore, here is a handy rule: